kubevirt/kubevirt-tutorial/labs/lab3/lab3.md

 Let's summarize what happened on this lab:

-* We've installed both KubeVirt and CDI operators:
+* We have installed the KubeVirt and CDI operators:
-  * The operators enabled us to deploy instances (CRs) of both products
+  * The operators enabled us to create instances of KubeVirt and CDI as Custom Resources (CRs).
-  * Created the both CRs, for KubeVirt and CDI, which the operator observed and act accordingly
+  * By creating CRs for both KubeVirt and CDI, the operators deployed the necessary KubeVirt and CDI components.
-* We tested KubeVirt's API is available using *virtctl*, the CLI tool for interacting with KubeVirt VMs
+* We verified that KubeVirt's API is available using *virtctl*, the CLI tool to manage KubeVirt VMs.
-* Finally, we've deployed a *ServiceMonitor* object to tell Prometheus to scrap the KubeVirt components, including the VMs we'll be running in the subsequent labs
+* Finally, we've deployed a *ServiceMonitor* object to ask Prometheus to scrap the KubeVirt components, including the VMs we'll be running in subsequent labs.

 This concludes this section, take your time to review what's been deployed, all the resources, etc and then head off to the next lab!